 Jenny is also interested in human interaction/collaboration and global health.
 Her doctoral thesis was on intercultural learning and professional development, based on research done in Afghanistan.
-She has a keen interest in developing, providing and promoting health services from a sustainable perspective.
+She has a keen interest in developing, providing and promoting health services from a sustainable, holistic and collaborative perspective.
 In particular, this pertains to the education and support of those suffering from pelvic pain.
 Together with friends with similar interests, she has started the non-profit association Noora Wellbeing, which aims to support women’s wellbeing globally.

 Wickford, Jenny, Osman Fatumo.
 (2018).
 Crossing borders.
 Living & learning together in a colourful world.
 Dublin: Tara Press.